PatrickPaxton/Filter-food-items/README.md

 ---
 ## What i learned
 I learned how to use the map and filter function to return specific items from an object.
-As well as how  to dynamicly insert HTML into the page.
+As well as how  to dynamically insert HTML into the page.